thirty25/cqrs-ef-core-repository-pattern/readme.md

 to the comments so you can call me an idiot. "`DbSet` IS a repository!" you are here to tell me.
 Well yes.
 But maybe, just maybe, we can have a bit of a better repository.
-We'll leave all the functionality on the existing `DbSet` and expose it direction.
-Our main work will be wrapping up our `DbContext`
+We'll leave all the functionality on the existing `DbSet` and expose it directly.
+Our main work will be wrapping up our `DbContext` and adding a little extra to make things a bit easier when working in a CQRS architecture.

 ## Setting Up A Useless Repository